 Sail Magazine article.
 Thank you to Sail Magazine and to boat maintenance legend Don Casey for the wonderful article in their November issue.
 Don correctly notes that finishes damaged by oxygen or moisture are really questionable as the basic chemistry has changed.
 Thanks for the review Don!

-THE LATEST BLOXYGEN NEWS (January 2017): Our Amazon Site is up and running!
+The Latest Bloxygen News (April 2017): Our Amazon Site is up and running!

 Our animated video is finally done!
 Check it out here